-Andrea Breen is a cross-arts artist with interests in improvisation, collaboration across the arts, performance, radio experiments and ecology.
+Andrea Breen is a cross-arts artist with interests in improvisation, collaboration with other artists, performance, radio experiments and ecology.
 She creates acoustic art while researching the generative and interactive processes in sound, word, image and dance/movement.
 She is an educator, writer and creative arts therapist dedicated to social justice action and furthering understanding through imagination.

 Nelipot Collective: Following on from seasons&reasons (2016), work has begun developing Adrift, a collaborative multi-arts performance piece on global warming and oceans.
-Preparation has included participating in the performers' development weekend Tasmania Performs 2016 with choreographer/collaborator Tullia Chung-Tilley and work-in-progress performances.
+Preparation has included participating in the performers' development weekend Tasmania Performs 2016 with choreographer/collaborator Tullia Chung-Tilley and work-in-progress performances of Adrift.

 Recent collaborations and performances include:

 seasons&reasons: Peacock Theatre, May 2016: dancers Tullia Chung-Tilley, Emma Miley, Rob Fleur & Sarah Andrewartha; photographer Arwen Dyer; musicians Sarah Marsden (cello) Andrei Nikulinsky (bass); Deva O'Wheel (costume);

-Performance improvisations with violinist Emily Sheppard & Andrei Nikulinsky; and with artists and musicians for the Bob Brown Foundation in Tarkine-in-Motion events (Easter 2015/2016/2017); Follow up events at the Festival of Voices and at husshh...hearing takayna (April 2016) with Anne Norman (shakuhachi) and Emily Sheppard (violin); BBF exhibitions at the Long Gallery , Hobart, Tasmania etc;
+Performance improvisations with violinist Emily Sheppard & Andrei Nikulinsky; and with artists and musicians for the Bob Brown Foundation in Tarkine-in-Motion events (Easter 2015/2016/2017/2018); Follow up events at the Festival of Voices and at husshh...hearing takayna (April 2016) with Anne Norman (shakuhachi) and Emily Sheppard (violin); BBF exhibitions at the Long Gallery , Hobart, Tasmania 2015-2018;

 Composer/collaborator with visual artists Jan Allen and Nona Cameron: Small Daily Showings, MIECAT Gallery, Melbourne, 2013;